 - Analyze different drawings and see how scale is presented throughout a set of Construction Documents.

-- Evaluate the similarities between all sets of construction documents submitted for building permits.
+- Evaluate the similarities between all sets of blueprint construction documents submitted for building permits.

-- Recognize the need for consistency in presenting information in all types of Construction Document.
+- Recognize the need for consistency in presenting information in all types of Construction Document in this online blueprint reading course.

 Understanding how to read a set of construction documents is important to all people working in the construction industry.